davidrpfarinha/Vulcano-AC-Line-Cool-IR-Commands/README.md

    ```

 3. **Review the Commands:**
-   Browse the repository to find the list of available commands in the [AC_Vulcano_IR_Commands.txt]([url](https://github.com/davidrpfarinha/Vulcano-AC-Line-Cool-IR-Commands)) file.
+   Browse the repository to find the list of available commands in the [[AC Vulcano_IR_Commands](https://github.com/davidrpfarinha/Vulcano-AC-Line-Cool-IR-Commands/blob/main/AC_Vulcano_IR_Commands.txt)] file.
 This file provides a detailed list of commands and their functions.

 4. **Use the Commands:**
    Use the commands in your MOES UFO-R11 remote control to control your Vulcano Line Cool Air Conditioner.